-Influence of Perinatal Androgen on the Sexually Dimorphic Distribution of Tyrosine Hydroxylase-Immunoreactive Cells and Fibers in the Anteroventral Periventricular Nucleus of the RatSimerly R.B. · Swanson L.W.b · Handa R.J. · Gorski R.A.a
+Influence of Perinatal Androgen on the Sexually Dimorphic Distribution of Tyrosine Hydroxylase-Immunoreactive Cells and Fibers in the Anteroventral Periventricular Nucleus of the RatSimerly R.B.a · Swanson L.W.b · Handa R.J.a · Gorski R.A.a

 aDepartment of Anatomy and the Laboratory of Neuroendocrinology, Brain Research Institute, UCLA School of Medicine, Los Angeles, Calif.; bSalk Institute for Biological Studies and Clayton Foundation for Research, California Division, La JoIIa, Calif., USA